 Other Personnel Charge only applies if the number of respon sive documents copied is greater than fifty (50) pages.
 Personnel Charge may include actual time to locate, compile, reproduce, and/or redact information.

 What do I do if I receive a public information request?

 If your department has received a public information request, please follow these steps:

 - Date stamp the request upon receipt.

-- Upon receipt, forward the request to the HCC Public Information Coordinator by electronic mail at firstname.lastname@example.org or by facsimile at (713) 718-7585.
+- Upon receipt, forward the request to the Office of General Counsel Records Request by email at email@example.com.
 Please do not send public information request through interoffice mail.
 Also note whether your department has documents that are responsive to the request.

-- Provide copies (not originals) of the responsive documents to the Public Information Coordinator by the established deadline.
-Please note that requests to review or receive copies of documents must be approved by the HCC General Counsel or designee.
+- Provide copies (not originals) of the responsive documents to firstname.lastname@example.org by the established deadline.
+Please note that requests to review or receive copies of documents must be processed by the Office of General Counsel Records Request area.

 - If the requested documents are inactive use or are in storage, please provide a date and time when the documents will be available for review.